-Medications used to help people quit drinking include:
+Medications used to help people quit drinking are generally prescription-only and include:

-Unlike other drugs for alcohol dependence, Antabuse does not address the symptoms of alcohol cravings in the brain.
+- Unlike other drugs for alcohol dependence, Antabuse does not address the symptoms of alcohol cravings in the brain.
 It acts as a physical deterrent from alcohol consumption.
 Antabuse changes the way the body processes alcohol to create very uncomfortable and unpleasant side effects following alcohol consumption.
-More specifically, Antabuse causes the build-up of acetaldehyde, a chemical that is toxic and responsible for common hangover symptoms.
-This build-up leads to undesirable effects such as nausea, excessive vomiting, hyperventilation, headaches, chest pain, sweating and vertigo.
+More specifically, Antabuse causes the build-up of acetaldehyde when alcohol is ingested.
+It’s a toxic chemical responsible for common hangover symptoms.
+This build-up leads to sudden and severe effects such as nausea, excessive vomiting, hyperventilation, headaches, chest pain, sweating and vertigo.

 Can Antabuse Be Bought OTC?

 Antabuse is not available OTC and requires a prescription from a doctor.
 People should consult with their doctor to determine if it is the right drug for their alcohol dependence.
 Never take a new medication or adjust existing prescriptions without the approval of a doctor who is aware of previous health issues and current prescriptions.

 Alcohol withdrawal can be very unpleasant and uncomfortable.
 Depending on the severity of alcohol dependence, one should consider undergoing alcohol withdrawal under medical supervision.
 This precaution is due to the fact that side effects, such as seizures, can be life-threatening.
 However, should one choose to facilitate their own withdrawal at home, there are some over-the-counter withdrawal medications and supplements that may help: